Southern Downs Draft Planning Scheme Review - Stage 2

 Community Information Sessions

-Council will be out and about across the region to help you understand what’s in the draft, what it means, and how you might be affected.
+Council were out and about across the region to help the community understand what’s proposed in the draft, what it means, and how they might be affected.

 Stanthorpe